 Reporting: Taboola’s measurements regarding Clicks, Impressions, and Video Completions are the definitive measurements under this Agreement and will be used to calculate the amounts due to Taboola hereunder

 Invoices: Advertiser acknowledges that any analytics provided in Taboola Backstage or over email are estimates, and will only be finalized within fourteen (14) days of the conclusion of each Campaign Month, at which time, Taboola shall send Advertiser an invoice setting out the charges for such Campaign Month and the balance due (plus a line item for any value added tax as required by law).
 Any objection to any invoice shall be stated in writing to Taboola within thirty (30) days of receipt of the invoice, otherwise Advertiser waives such objections and such invoice will be deemed final, not subject to dispute, and accepted by Advertiser.
 Payments may be made via wire or ACH, as mutually agreed between parties.
 Taboola, in its sole discretion, may require a prepayment of the Campaign Budget for any Campaign Month (the “Campaign Prepayment") from Advertiser before distributing the Advertiser’s Content until such time as Advertiser has established a credit history with Taboola.
-All payments made by credit card will incur an additional processing fee of 3% plus $0.30 per transaction.
-Advertiser shall pay each invoice within thirty (30) days of the conclusion of each Campaign Month.
-Any late payments will accrue interest equal to one-and-one-half percent (1.5%) per month, or the maximum amount allowable under law, whichever is less, compounded monthly.
+All payments made by credit card will incur an additional processing fee of 3% plus $0.30 per transaction Advertiser shall pay each invoice within thirty (30) days of the conclusion of each Campaign Month.
 In addition to any other rights or remedies that Taboola may have, Advertiser’s failure to pay any invoices as set forth herein may result in Taboola cancelling or pausing Advertiser’s Campaigns.
 Further, if Advertiser fails to make any payment as set forth herein, Advertiser shall pay all reasonable expenses (including attorneys’ fees) incurred by Taboola in collecting such payments.
 If Taboola agrees to a written request by an Advertiser to send an invoice to a third party on Advertiser’s behalf, Advertiser agrees to remain responsible and liable for payment, and if such third party does not pay the invoice within the thirty (30) day payment period, Advertiser shall immediately pay all such amounts to Taboola.
-In addition, Taboola reserves the right to require immediate payment of any outstanding amounts due if the amount due to Taboola exceeds 20,000 USD in any given Campaign Month or to impose a credit limit on Advertiser based on Advertiser’s credit history, application or any other factors that Taboola deems relevant.
+In addition, Taboola reserves the right to impose a credit limit on Advertiser based on Advertiser’s credit history, application or any other factors that Taboola deems relevant.
 For purposes of clarity, all payments shall be made in U.S. Dollars, unless otherwise agreed to in a separate writing between the parties.
 Any conversion rates shall be determined on the last day of each month, as quoted at www.morningstar.com.
 To the extent that Taboola grants Agency an invoice credit or discount, for use in connection with a specific Advertiser, Agency agrees to either (i) pass along such credit or discount to the Advertiser or (ii) where Agency retains the above credit or discount rather than passing it to the respective Advertiser, Agency shall provide the Advertiser with legally sufficient notice and obtain legally sufficient consent to collect and retain the credit(s) or discount(s).